Z9CK/chipstronics-t2b-conv-gf180mcu/README.md

 Behavioral models, on the other hand, are high-level views that speed up simulations big time.

 The trick is accurately turning those detailed transistor designs into high-level behavioral models.
-This "**Transistor-to-Behavioral**" (T2B) conversion is key for quick design changes and thorough testing.
+This "**Thermometer to Binary**" (T2B) conversion is key for quick design changes and thorough testing.
 Our T2B converter aims to automate this, making debugging faster and design completion smoother, even with huge libraries and custom blocks.

 ## What It Is (Overview)